Lancaster station (Pennsylvania): Services and facilities

 The Lancaster station is located on East McGovern Avenue, westbound Pennsylvania Route 272 and U.S. Route 222, between the northern ends of Queen and Duke Streets.
 It sees twenty-six arrivals by the Keystone Service on weekdays, thirteen from both Harrisburg and New York Penn Station, and seven from each on weekends.
 The Pennsylvanian arrives once daily from both New York City and Pittsburgh Union Station.
 The station is 49 mi east of Harrisburg, 55 mi west of 30th Street Station in Philadelphia, and 146 mi from New York City.
 The station was second busiest in the state—behind only Philadelphia 30th Street—during fiscal year 2019 with a ridership of 577,305 passengers, an increase of 1.7 percent from the previous year.
 It is also the 21st busiest Amtrak station nationally.

 The Lancaster station is equipped with a ticket office, Amtrak's Quik-Trak ticket machines, vending, and public restrooms.
 The Red Rose Transit Authority provides local bus service to the station.
-Route 6 stops in front of the station and provides service to and from downtown Lancaster.
-Route 3 to the Park City Center shopping mall and Route 19 to Manheim stop along McGovern Avenue adjacent to the station; the closest stop for Route 3 and Route 19 heading toward downtown Lancaster is located at Prince Street and Liberty Street.
+Route 6 stops in front of the station and provides service to and from downtown Lancaster and to nearby shopping centers.
+Route 1 serving Northeast Lancaster and Southeast Lancaster and Route 19 to Manheim stop along McGovern Avenue adjacent to the station; the closest stop for Route 19 heading toward downtown Lancaster is located at Prince Street and Liberty Street.
 Route 10 to Lititz and Route 11 to Ephrata stop along McGovern Avenue across the street from the station; the closest stop for Route 10 and Route 11 heading toward downtown Lancaster is located at Duke Street and Liberty Street.